João Schmidt: Santos

 On 30 December 2023, Schmidt returned to his home country after more than six years, after being announced at Santos on a one-year deal.
 He made his debut for the club the following 20 January, starting in a 1–0 away win over Botafogo-SP.

 Schmidt scored his first goal for Peixe on 7 February 2024, netting the winner in a 1–0 home success over rivals Corinthians.
 He was a regular starter during the entire season, and renewed his contract until 2027 on 25 April 2025.

+On 28 January 2026, Schmidt played his 100th match for Santos in a 4–2 loss at Chapecoense.

 International career

 Schmit was a member of the Brazil national under-20 team in the 2013 Toulon Tournament, starting in all five matches of the competition.